Allah: Unicode

 in the Arabic Presentation Forms-A block, which exists solely for "compatibility with some older, legacy character sets that encoded presentation forms directly"; this is not recommended for new text.
 Instead, the word ALA should be represented by its individual Arabic letters, while modern font technologies will generate the desired ligature.

 The calligraphic variant of the word used as the emblem of Iran is encoded in Unicode, in the Miscellaneous Symbols range, at code point U+262B (☫).
 The flags that include the word are also present in the regional indicator symbols of Unicode: 🇮🇶, 🇸🇦, 🇦🇫, 🇮🇷, 🇺🇿.

+Flags and national emblems

+The term "Allah" and related religious phrases hold significant symbolic value in various national symbols, flags, and emblems across the Muslim world: